BoksBurger/BoksBurger/README.md

 I hope that whatever I end up sharing here will either inspire you or at least save you some time on your own projects.

-*Oh... and like world peace, I write clean, readable and self-documenting code*

-:star: Currently working on [HomeFinder](https://www.homefinder.co.za), using React and node.js
+:star: I've recently competed the [HomeFinder](https://www.homefinder.co.za) project using React and node.js
-:fire: Busy learning Flutter & Dart on Udemy

 <!---
 BoksBurger/BoksBurger is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.